Insurance Agent Interview Questions

 To gain an entry level position, candidates will need a high school diploma or equivalent as well as a state insurance license.
 Candidates with Bachelor’s or Graduate Degrees relevant to their industry may find this helpful when applying for a job.

 In addition, Insurance Agents can earn a variety of professional designations relevant to their industry.
-To earn a professionSTART INTERVIEW NOW START INTERVIEW NOW
+To earn a professional designation, candidates will need to pass a series of courses as well as a standardized exam.

 INSURANCE AGENT INTERVIEW QUESTIONS